 In CRM system such as Salesforce.com, your opportunities each have a status or Opportunity Stage.
 Each stage represents a milestone as you work towards taking a validated sales opportunity across the finish line and closing the deal.
 As an example, in the software world, these stages might be steps like “Completing an assessment call”, “Providing a demo”, “Enrolling in a trial”, “Submitting Quote” and “Closed – Won”.

 Each of these stages will have a “probability of closing” associated to them.
-So an opportunity in an early stage might have a probability of closing of 10%, whereas a later stage (like “Submitting Quote”) might have a 90% probability of closing.
+So an opportunity in an early stage might have a win rate of 23%, whereas a later stage might have a 86% probability of closing.

 Using this method, sales leaders create a basic forecast by multiplying the amount associated to each opportunity by each opportunity’s probability of closing, for those opportunities expected to close this period (i.e. those with a close date set in the CRM to this period).